rickhull/hello-nix/README.md

   # ...
 ```

+The lorri daemon should be running after `nixos-rebuild switch`, but
-You may need to manually start or restart the lorri daemon via `sysctl` due
+  there is currently a known issue where you may need to manually start or
-  to a known issue.
+  restart the lorri daemon via `systemctl` after the install.
-Now we proceed to setup direnv, niv, and lorri.
+Next, proceed to setup direnv, niv, and lorri.
 Add the direnv shell hook, e.g. in `~/.bashrc` for bash shells:

 ```shell
 eval "$(direnv hook bash)"`
 ```

-Now create a project directory and do some initialization:
+Create a project directory and do some initialization:

 ```shell
 $ mkdir -p hello